KyleAMathews/blog/content/2011-05-10---becoming-unhinged-reality-and-fixing/index.md

 ---
-title: Becoming unhinged from reality -- and fixing that
+title: Becoming unhinged from reality—and fixing that
 tags:
   - john boyd
   - creative destruction